rwenderlich/inspiration-teamwork/teamwork.md

 # :smile:

-^ I know a small number of you are currently independent developers or contractors.
+^ First, I bet there’s a few indie developers, or independent contractors in the room.
+Can any indies here please raise your hands?
 First of all, congrats on being able to pull this off on your own - as we’ve discussed today, it’s not easy, and not everyone can do it.
 But just because you can do it alone, doesn’t mean you should.
 I encourage you to consider teaming up with somebody else on a project who shares your same values - who knows what you’ll be able to do together - it might be beyond your wildest imagination.

 ---